nashville-software-school/bangazon-inc/book-3-web-api/README.md

 # Book 3 - Web APIs with <span>ASP.</span>NET Core

-This book prepares you for building the Tabloid API
+This book prepares you for building the Tabloid Fullstack Application

 ## Topics